New school under way at Peters Village

 Work has started on a new school at Peters Village to serve the new community there and the nearby village of Wouldham.

-The project has been previously described as a ‘win, win’ situation for Kent County Council (KCC) – as education authority – and the Peters Village developer, Trenport, which sold the school land for a nominal £1 and injected £4.8 million towards the build.
+The project has been previously described as a ‘win, win’ situation for Kent County Council (KCC) – as education authority – and the Peters Village developer, Trenport, which transferred the school land for a nominal £1 and injected £4.43 million towards the build.

 Trenport Director Chris Hall explained: “We always intended to build a new school for Peters Village families, but Wouldham primary school’s head teacher Carl Fitter and the governors instigated an approach to us by KCC Education about creating an enlarged school to take pupils from there too; they felt that, without costly refurbishment, the old village school had reached the end of its useful life.